 The goal of imputation module is to fill the NAs presents in all variables time-series at the country-level.
 The final imputed datasets are used in the faoswsAquastatCalculation module.
 The proposal is to drive imputations according to the nature of each variable in the datasets.
 The raw dataset will be subdivided into two categories: 1) Datasets with variables without the possibility of being imputed, i.e. the whole country –level time-series is empty; 2) Datasets with variables with the possibility of being imputed.
 The datasets with variables with the potential to be imputed will subsequently be broken down into the following datasets: a) dataset where variables have zero variance and no missing values; b) dataset where variables have zero variance and at least one missing value; c) dataset where variables have nonzero variance and at least one missing values.
 The dataset where the whole time-series is empty, and that with zero variance and without missing values will not be imputed.
 The datasets described in b and c will be imputed by last observation carried forward and linear imputation, respectively.
 The Fig. 3 shows the proposed imputation workflow.

 Figure 3.
 Imputation workflow based on split-apply-combine approach.
 Split the data according to the possibility of imputation and type of imputation.
 Apply (or not) the imputations accordingly.
-Combine non-imputed and imputed datasets at the country level and then select the relvenat elements/variables to use in the calculations.
+Combine non-imputed and imputed datasets at the country level and then select the relevnt elements/variables to use in the calculations.

 Testing imputation